Interpolating the Inclusion of the Other in the Self Scale

 So through trial and error (using the VennDiagram

-package), I was able to determine the approximate actual overlap from
+package), I was able to determine the approximate actual area

-I feel like the overlap is pretty close to the original scale.
-Based
+I feel like the area overlap is pretty close to the original scale.

-But that also means that a continuous response (for example based on a group average) can also be plotted accurately (e.g., a score of 6.84 would turn into 81.8 % overlap).
+But that also means that a continuous response (for example based on a group average) can also be plotted accurately (e.g., a score of 6.84 would turn into 81.8% area overlap).
 Let’s see a few examples.

 Getting started